 Special Mention: How the Grinch Stole Christmas!

 Although not a horror movie and also not a real movie, this 1966 television special is undoubtedly a Christmas tradition.
-It deserves special mention her because it is about a green monster that “terrorizes” a small town because he doesn’t share their values.
-Oh, and he’s voiced by, perhaps, the biggest star in horror history, Boris Karloff.
-Its fun, has a great lesson, and beautiful from the animation to Dr Seuss’ words.
+It deserves special mention here because it’s about a green monster that “terrorizes” a small town because he doesn’t share their values.
+Oh, and it’s narrated by, perhaps, the biggest star in horror history, Boris Karloff.
+It is fun, has a great lesson, and the animation beautifully brings to life the words of Dr Seuss.
 It is perfection and a nice way to bridge back to the cheery spirit of Christmas.